 So moving forward this is the plan for December and beyond.
 I plan to :

 - Exercise self-control.
 If it is not in the budget then I don’t need it.
-I also need to make sure that my budget is detailed and in includes things like “clothes” for Gia and I.
+I also need to make sure that my budget is detailed and it includes things like “clothes” for Gia and me.

-This is my plan, I will pray over it, I will be aware of it, and most of all I will stick to it.
+This is my plan, I will pray for it, I will be aware of it, and most of all I will stick to it.

 Mama, let me encourage you today, don’t allow your finances to rule over you any longer.
 Take control of your money!
 I know it’s hard.
 But I hope that by me sharing my struggles with you that you’d know that you are not alone.
 Cause girl, I ain’t perfect and I mess up a whole lot, but I am working on it.
 I am working on becoming financially free.